smilerz/plex-music-rating-sync/README.md

 3. Install all requirements
    `pip3.6 install -r requirements.txt`

+## Configuration
+Create a `config.ini` file based on the template `config.ini.template`:

+- `server`: The name of your Plex Media Server
+- `user`: Your Plex username
+- `source`: Source player ("plex" or "mediamonkey") [default: mediamonkey]
+- `destination`: Destination player ("plex" or "mediamonkey") [default: plex]
+- `sync`: Items to sync between players, one or more of [tracks, playlists] [default: tracks]
+- `token`: Your Plex API token (see [Finding a token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))

 ## How to run
 The main file is `sync_ratings.py`.
 Usage description:
 *Note: default values of command line arguments can be provided by editing config.ini*
 ```
-usage: sync_ratings.py [-h] [--dry] [--reverse] [--log LOG] [--passwd PASSWD] [--token TOKEN]
+usage: sync_ratings.py [-h] [--dry] [--source SOURCE] [--destination DESTINATION]
+                      [--sync [SYNC ...]] [--log LOG] [--passwd PASSWD]
-                       [--sync ITEM] [--player PLAYER] --server SERVER --username USERNAME
+                      --server SERVER --username USERNAME [--token TOKEN]

 Synchronizes ID3 music ratings with a Plex media-server

 required arguments:
   --server SERVER        The name of the plex media server
   --username USERNAME    The plex username

 optional arguments:
   -h, --help            show this help message and exit
   --dry                 Does not apply any changes
-  --reverse            Reverses ratings synchronization from Plex to local player
+  --source SOURCE       Source player (plex or mediamonkey) [default: mediamonkey]
+  --destination DEST    Destination player (plex or mediamonkey) [default: plex]
-  --sync               Selects which items to sync: one or more of: tracks, playlists [default is tracks]
+  --sync SYNC          Selects which items to sync: one or more of [tracks, playlists] [default: tracks]
   --log LOG            Sets the logging level
   --passwd PASSWD      The password for the plex user.
 NOT RECOMMENDED TO USE!
   --token TOKEN        Plex API token.
-See https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ for information on how to find your token
-  --player PLAYER      Media player to synchronize with Plex [default is MediaMonkey]
+See Plex documentation for details
 ```
 Start the synchronization:
 `./sync_ratings.py --server <server_name> --username <my@email.com|user_name>`